 - There is a lot of content in the base game’s box.
 There are nine operations you can play, plus there are 26 terrains that you can use to play quick games.
 Each one has good replay value since the event cards are randomized and you never know how the enemies will move around.

 - I didn’t even point this out in the gameplay overview, but it’s also great that you can easily make the game more difficult simply by adding in the “Special Rules” found on the operation cards.
 Obviously this adds even more to the replay value.

 - You definitely can run into some alpha gamer issues in V-Commandos.
 All of the information is out there for everyone to see, so one person could try to take over.
 We’ve gotten past this by pretending like we have walkies and the current player initiates “contact” with anyone they want help from.
 It works!

 - Setting up new terrains in the middle of a game can be a bit of a pain.
 There are a lot of little tokens that need to be put on each terrain, which doesn’t take too long to do but can take away some of that excitement you were feeling.
 Some people might actually like that, though, since it does allow you to breathe a bit before heading back into the action.

 V-Commandos has replaced Memoir ’44 as my favorite light war game, though they do play quite differently.
 I think I like V-Commandos so much because the focus is on stealthiness rather than all-out battles.
 Right away it reminded me of the Hitman video games, which I LOVED playing back in the day.

-However, if you do enjoy war games or you are like me and want to play any co-op that gives you a different type of fun and engaging experience, then definitely check out V-Commandos.
-I haven’t played D-Day Dice yet (review coming soon!), but for now this the game I’d recommend to anyone looking for a cooperative war game.
+If you enjoy war games or you are like me and want to play any co-op that gives you a different type of fun and engaging experience, then definitely check out V-Commandos.
+I haven’t played D-Day Dice yet (review coming soon!), but for now this is the game I’d recommend to anyone looking for a cooperative war game.